OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Remediation

-To properly configure transport layer protection for network communication, please follow the OWASP Transport Layer Protection cheat sheet [3].
+Any vulnerability or misconfiguration should be solved either by patching or reconfiguring the server.
+To properly configure transport layer protection for network communication, please follow the OWASP Transport Layer Protection cheat sheet<sup>[3]</sup> and Qualys TLS best practices<sup>[4]</sup>.

 #### References